11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 There are three major changes in keyword research that you should know about:

 The way people search has changed dramatically over the years.
 With the rise of voice search and mobile devices, people are searching with shorter and more conversational keywords.
-For example, instead of typing “keyword research tips,” they would say “how to do keyword research” on their phone.
+For example, instead of typing “keyword research tips,” they would say “how to do keyword research for SEO” on their phone.

 With the rise of new tools and technologies, the landscape of keyword research has also changed.
 In the past, you would need to rely on guesswork and your industry experience to develop keywords.
 But now, there are multiple tools that you can use to help with your keyword research.